melroy89/melroy-blog/content/posts/2021-01-05-new-server-setup-linux-part-2.md

 # This control is used to define how aggressive the kernel will swap memory pages.
 # We will lower the number to decrease the amount of swap.
 vm.swappiness = 10
 # This percentage value controls the tendency of the kernel to reclaim the memory which is used for caching of directory and inode objects.
 vm.vfs_cache_pressure = 50

+# Let's not overcommit memory when using VMs (used to be for GitLab Redis)
+#vm.overcommit_memory = 1

 # Network tuning

 # This value influences the timeout of a locally closed TCP connection.
 net.ipv4.tcp_orphan_retries = 1